Skip to main content

 Care Guide

-Plant in full sun to partial shade in consistently moist to wet, acidic to neutral soil with a pH of 5.0–7.0.
-Space 12–15 inches (30–38 cm) apart.
+Plant in full sun to partial shade in consistently moist to wet acidic to neutral soil at pH 5.0-7.0.
+Space 12-15 inches (30-38 cm) apart.
 Tolerates standing water to 3 inches (8 cm) deep and seasonal flooding.
-In rain gardens, plant in the lowest zone.
-No fertilisation needed.
-The species self-seeds moderately in open, wet ground — remove spent spikes before seed dispersal if spread is not desired.
+In rain gardens, plant in the lowest zone where water collects.
+No fertilization is needed.
+The species self-seeds moderately in open wet ground; remove spent spikes before seed dispersal if spread is not desired.

 Pruning